Martin homers, Estrada solid as Blue Jays beat Rangers 8-5 - Philly

 Martin's drive to left field for an 8-0 lead in the sixth came right after Yangervis Solarte connected on a solo shot .
 It was the second homer of the season for both in a game delayed 36 minutes at the start by rain.

 Estrada (1-0) took a two-hit shutout into the sixth before Shin-Soo Choo homered for the third straight game.
-After two singles and a walk with two outs, Estrada got Robinson Chirinos on a flyout on the right-hander's 105th and final pitch.
+After two singles and a walk with two outs, Estrada got Robinson Chirinos on a flyout on his 105th and final pitch.

+"It just was kind of getting away from me late in the last inning, but I felt good overall," Estrada said.
+"My legs still felt like they were under me.
+I wish I would have had a quicker inning, maybe give the guys another inning."

 Twice a dominant winner in Arlington when Toronto beat Texas in back-to-back AL Division Series in 2015-16, Estrada allowed five hits and a run with a walk and seven strikeouts.